yliu-cs/IELTS/Speak/Speak Note.md

 				* it put me in a good mood
 			* cook
 				* packed a lot of food he made at home
-				* steak/fried chicken/Korean tofu soup/sweet and sour fish
+				* steak/sushi/fried chicken/Korean tofu soup/sweet and sour fish
-				* severl cuisines from different countries
+				* several cuisines from different countries
+				* tasty we thought that were takeout food from restaurant
 				* try to make a lot different dished
 				* he considers it as a kind of leisure activities
 				* a sense of achievement